 Participating in sports has proven to be beneficial for many people, particularly students who are faced with increasingly stressful situations in their day-to-day lives.
 However, sports are far from a panacea.
 Young athletes, with their exposure to sports activities and exercise, are still likely to experience a good amount of stress.
-In fact, playing itself can cause a great deal of anxiety, worry and excitement.
-Baseball players, for example, experience an average heart rate of 170 beats per minute when at bat.
+In fact, playing itself can cause a great deal of anxiety, worry, and excitement.
+Baseball players, for example, experience an average heart rate of 170 beats per minute when at-bat.

-In one study, 20 percent of soccer players stated that they experience high stress levels prior to and after a game, particularly if they lose.
+In one study, 20 percent of soccer players stated that they experience high-stress levels prior to and after a game, particularly if they lose.
 In another study, it is estimated that about 5 to 10 percent of active players experience tremendous stress.

-These figures alone explain why student athletes are frequently stressed out.
+These figures alone explain why student-athletes are frequently stressed out.
 Participating in sports is already physically and mentally exhausting.
 When combined with the pressures of school, homework and social activities, stress is likely to become more difficult to manage.

 Managing Stress in Interscholastic Sports

-Participating in more than one type of sport is discouraged among student athletes for a good reason.
+Participating in more than one type of sport is discouraged among student-athletes for a good reason.
 One study showed that 30 percent to 50 percent of athletes in their adolescent years experience burnout.
 Burnout, also called overreaching, is fairly common among teen athletes who play two or more sports and it can have a negative impact on other activities.
-There are also other sobering aspects about burnout among young athletes.
+There are also other sobering aspects of burnout among young athletes.
 Some can experience it when they are as young as 9 or 10 years old.

 Sports are far from being a safe activity.
-Student athletes are as vulnerable to injuries and pain as casual and professional athletes.
+Student-athletes are as vulnerable to injuries and pain as casual and professional athletes.
 In fact, there are 2.6 million cases of visits to emergency hospitals for athletes aged 5 to 24 each year.
 As if the injuries are not bad enough, young athletes are also relied upon to perform well, sometimes even when they are physically unable.
 In one study, young players reported that they felt their coaches pressured them to play even while they were injured.

 Stress can also come from parents and school coaches.
 Both groups may expect their young athletes to show a good performance, placing the heavy burden of meeting an authority figure’s expectations on the children.
-Negative actions such as name calling, yelling and swearing can also worsen the situation, particularly since these are directed at the young athletes.
+Negative actions such as name-calling, yelling and swearing can also worsen the situation, particularly since these are directed at the young athletes.

 Interscholastic sports are a traditional part of American education.
 However, a reexamination of its effects and the pressure it bears down on adolescents must be considered.
 Young athletes already go through plenty of stress at school and it is incumbent upon school coaches to ensure that their athletes are not overworked or overstressed.